-Sweet breads are always a favorite around our house.
-We love banana bread, pumpkin bread and Amish Friendship Bread.
+Sweet quick bread recipes are always a favorite around our house.
+We love delicious bread recipes, like banana bread, pumpkin bread, and Amish Friendship Bread.
 I remember my mom receiving a bag with the bread start.
 As a kid I loved mixing the start each day in the bag.
-As the days pass, adding a couple of ingredients grows the start so that it is enough to share with friends.
-It is like sharing on online, only better because it is something real and it tastes delicious!
+As the days pass, adding a couple of ingredients grows the start so that it is enough to share with friends a bag of starter for sweet bread.
+It is like sharing on online, only better because, it is something real and it tastes delicious!

 This bread can be switched up to try in different flavors.
 Chocolate, vanilla, even butterscotch.
 Experiment with any flavors of instant pudding you can find.
-My favorite is vanilla, but chocolate is so good too.
+My favorite way to make it is with a vanilla pudding mix, but chocolate is so good too.
 The touch of cinnamon and sugar tops of the amish friendship bread perfectly.
 And I’ve shared a bunch of variations below the recipe to experiment with!

-The start is great to share with friends, or do the work for them and wrap up a loaf with some baker’s twine to make their day.
+The separate batches of the starter batter are great to share with friends, or do the work for them and wrap up a fresh loaf of bread with some baker’s twine to make their day.
 If sharing the Amish Friendship Bread start be sure to print off the directions below to go along with the starter.

 Daily Starter Instructions